amarz45/comicpress/Readme.md

 - Comicpress’s image processing operations are more customizable than in KCC.
 Scaling, quantization, and dithering can easily be adjusted or turned off.
 - Comicpress generally has an easier-to-use user interface than KCC.
 - There are a few features present in KCC that are not in Comicpress, such as automatically cropping out margins.

-## Licence

-All of the code written by the authors and contributors of this project is released under [CC0](Licence.txt).
-However, this project depends on PyMuPDF, which is licensed under the AGPL.
-Therefore, any distributed version of this project that includes PyMuPDF is licensed under the [AGPL v3](Licence-AGPL.txt).